Kroc/NoNonsenseForum/README.txt

 Adding Moderators:
 ------------------
-Moderators can delete threads that were not originally made by them.
+Moderators can delete threads that were not originally made by them, append to existing posts by other other users and lock and unlock threads.
 To add moderators to your website, first have them post at least once in order to reserve the name.
 Then create a "mods.txt" file in web-root and populate it with the reserved names to allow moderator rights, one on each line.
 E.g.

 Kroc
 theraje